-Call for Papers: Transnational Borderland Identities in Southeast Asia
+Call for Papers: Environmental Issues and Human Health in Southeast Asia

 Rising Voices in Southeast Asian Studies – A SEAC / AAS Initiative with Support from

-The Southeast Asia Council (SEAC) of the Association for Asian Studies (AAS) is seeking paper proposals from up-and-coming scholars to join a “Rising Voices” panel on the broad topic of “transnational borderland identities in Southeast Asia.”
-We seek to recruit three early career scholars from Southeast Asian countries in order to form a panel for eventual inclusion in the 2017 Annual Conference of the Association for Asian Studies, to be held in Toronto, Canada from March 16–19, 2017.
+The Southeast Asia Council (SEAC) of the Association for Asian Studies (AAS) is seeking paper proposals from up-and-coming scholars to join a “Rising Voices” panel on the broad topic of “Environmental Issues and Human Health in Southeast Asia.”
+We seek to recruit three early career scholars from Southeast Asian countries in order to form a panel for eventual inclusion in the 2018 Annual Conference of the Association for Asian Studies, to be held in Washington, D.C. from March 22-25, 2018.

-The panel will be chaired by Dr. Erik Harms, Associate Professor of Anthropology at Yale University, and Dr. Ian Baird, Associate Professor of Geography at the University of Wisconsin-Madison, will serve as discussant.
-Once paper presenters have been selected, the chair and discussant will assist the panel members in preparing a panel abstract, facilitate revision of individual paper proposals, and offer mentoring and networking support to the panel participants.
-With support from the AAS and TRaNS: Trans-Regional and -National Studies of Southeast Asia, SEAC will be able to offer modest travel support to members of the panel with demonstrated need traveling to the conference from Southeast Asia.
+The panel will be chaired by Dr. C. Michele Thompson, Professor of History at Southern Connecticut State University.
+Once paper presenters have been selected, the chair and Dr. Erik Harms, Associate Professor of Anthropology at Yale University will assist the panel members in preparing a panel abstract, facilitate revision of individual paper proposals, and offer mentoring and networking support to the panel participants.
+With financial support from the AAS and the journal TRaNS: Trans-Regional and -National Studies of Southeast Asia, SEAC will be able to offer modest travel support to members of the panel with demonstrated need traveling to the conference from Southeast Asia.
 If necessary, it is hoped that participation in the panel will also enable scholars to obtain funding from other sources, including the individual country groups at AAS, as well as home institutions.
 Once the panel is formed, the organizers will also make every effort to help panelists seek additional funding on the basis of demonstrated need.
 After the conference, authors may be encouraged to submit their papers to TRaNS for potential publication, subject to peer-review.

 We seek papers by Southeast Asian scholars who are early career scholars, or “rising voices.”
 Rising voices are defined here as advanced graduate students (currently writing dissertations based on original field or archival research) or untenured faculty members (including tenure-track assistant professors, adjuncts, and lecturers, or the approximate equivalent based on the academic tradition from which the scholar is coming).
 Applicants may be currently enrolled as students in, or employed by, any institution of higher education in the world.
 However, preference may be placed on students or faculty currently based at underfunded institutions in Late Developing Countries (LDC) in Southeast Asia.
 (Please note that the definition of LDC used by the AAS excludes the following Asian countries: Australia, Hong Kong, Japan, New Zealand, Republic of China (Taiwan), Republic of Korea (South Korea), and Singapore).
 In addition to the stated goal of supporting rising voices from Southeast Asia, the primary criteria for selection will be the quality of the paper proposals as well as the way selected proposals work together as a viable panel.

-To submit a paper proposal, please submit the following, in the order listed below, all in a single Microsoft word file or PDF document, by July 1st, 2016:
+To submit a paper proposal, please submit the following, in the order listed below, all in a single Microsoft word file or pdf document, by July 1st, 2017:

 - Applicant’s Name, affiliation, and contact information, clearly indicating applicant’s country of birth and current country of residence.